Elasto-plastic residual stress analysis of selective laser sintered porous materials based on 3D-multilayer thermo-structural phase-field simulations: Methods

 The non-isothermal phase-field model employed in this work to simulate the multilayer is based on our former works \cite{yang2019npj, yang2020investigation, zhou20213d, yang2023npj}.
-For the sake of completeness, in this section we summarize the essentials of the employed model.
+For the sake of completeness, in this section we summarize the essentials of the employed model. {For clarity, vectors are denoted by italic symbols with accented arrow (e.g., $\vec{v}$).
+Bold symbols (e.g., $\mathbf{K}$, $\mathbf{M}$, $\stress$, $\strain$) are for \nth{2}-order tensors, and blackboard bold symbols (e.g., $\Cten$) are for \nth{4}-order ones.}

 The model adopts both conserved and non-conserved OPs for representing the microstructure evolution of polycrystalline material.
 The conserved OP $\rho$ indicates the substance, including the unfused and partially melted regions, while the non-conserved OPs $\{\eta_i\},~i=1,2,\dots$ distinguish particles with different crystallographic orientations.
 To guarantee that the orientation fields ($\{\eta_i\}$) get valued only in the substance ($\rho=1$), a numerical constraint $\sum_i \eta_i + (1-\rho) = 1$ is imposed to the simulation domain.
 This constraint also applies to the substrate where $\rho=1$ always holds.